lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 With the migration to gRPC and the increase in fault tolerance, instances can be restarted in larger batches, which *significantly* speeds up the deployment time.

+# More Reliable Performance

+The response time of an RPC is the time between when the client initializes the request and when the client actually receives the response.
+If an RPC fails and the client decides to retry, the retry back-off time also contributes to the response time of the RPC.

+Therefore, retries can directly impact a system's performance.
+Previously with the old RPC framework, an unresponsive node can result in a large number retries or hanging RPCs.
+A rolling restart or independent node outages can potentially affect the throughput of the system.

+The migration to gRPC greatly mitigated this problem.
+Thanks to gRPC's *per RPC timeout*, we are completely immune to hanging RPCs.
+The number of retries is also minimized with the connection state management feature.

 # Conclusion

 In this post, I talked about the problems with distributed systems and how gRPC